eugeniusms/wisata-nusantara/CONTRIBUTING.md

 - Django

 ### Development Installation
-1. Fork and star this repo 😆.
+1. Fork and star this repo. 😆
 2. Run the following command lines on your terminal.
     ```
     git clone git@github.com:eugeniusms/wisata-nusantara.git